 My son’s first story consisted of a series wavy lines and curlicues written in black marker across the back of a leather sofa.
 Upon completion, he declared, “Look!
 I wrote my story in grown up writing!”
-And for those of you who are wondering, yes, it was a permanent marker.
+(For those of you who are wondering, yes, it was a permanent marker.)

 While my son’s first story was lost with the eventual replacement of the sofa, my daughter’s first piece of formal writing survived.
-Since she was making a card, she chose to draw her story.
 Have a look:

-I think you’ll agree that my daughter’s card, written to wish her dad a speedy recovery from knee surgery, provides the reader with a clear sense of the event, the details of the event, and the impact of the event (yes, that’s just what her Dad looked like when he came home from the hospital).
+I think you’ll agree that my daughter’s story, written to wish her dad a speedy recovery from knee surgery, provides the reader with a clear sense of the event, the details of the event, and the impact of the event.
+(Yes, that’s just what her dad looked like when he came home from the hospital.)
 My daughter was also using some of the conventions of text – a greeting at the top of the page:

 and a closing:

 is actually evidence of an almost correct spelling of her name, which is Michèle.
 (Yes, the orientation of “L” is a bit wonky and there are a few extra horizontal lines in the “E”, but she had a clear sense of what she was writing)

 Michele was also editing her work, which is clear when she realized she’d made a mistake:

 The point of this is to illustrate that as soon as children start telling, drawing, or writing stories, they are writers.
 It’s our job as parents and teachers to acknowledge these early forms of writing, encourage more exploration, and provide timely prompts about how to share their ideas and stories.

 As young children start to experiment with print, ask them to read the story to you.
 Ask questions about the details of the story and acknowledge their developing use of print to share the story.